 For a better understanding of our concepts, we present an example of our presented approach on a small program.
-The parallelism analysis and the parallel dependency analysis have identified four functions used as parallel unit test candidates (shown in figure 9).
-Furthermore, we identified the method RefreshSecs to be parallel to the three other methods SetMins, SetHours and SetTime.
-The variables Hours, Mins and Secs are shared.
+The parallelism analysis and the parallel dependency analysis have identified four functions used as parallel unit test candidates (shown in Fig. 9).
+Furthermore, we identified the method RefreshSecs to be parallel to the three other methods SetMins, SetHours and SetTime, as you see in Table 2.
+The variables Hours, Mins, Secs and Milisecs are shared.
 We perform the correlation pattern analysis on the control flow of the program.
 We identify a vertical pattern between Hours and Secs inside the method SetHours.
-Analogously, we detect a vertical pattern between Minutes and Secs inside SetMins.
-Moreover, inside the method SetTime, we can identify a horizontal pattern between Minutes and Hours.
+Analogously, we detect a vertical pattern between Mins and Secs inside SetMins.
+Also inside the method RefreshSecs, we can identify a vertical pattern between Milisecs and Secs.
+Moreover, inside the method SetTime, we can identify a horizontal pattern between Mins and Hours.
 The horizontal pattern spans both invoked methods SetMins and SetHours.
-Since there are no other write accesses to the given variables inside the program, we calculate a 100% certainty for each indicated correlation.
+Since there are no other write accesses to the given variables inside the program, we calculate a 100 % certainty for each indicated correlation.